Rorison et al. v ICBC et al., Court file No. S202406, Vancouver Registry

-Murphy Battista LLP has filed a proposed class action against the Insurance Corporation of British Columbia (“ICBC”) and the Government of the province of British Columbia (the “Government”) for making payments to the Medical Service Plan contrary to law.
+On March 3, 2020, Murphy Battista LLP filed a proposed class action against the Insurance Corporation of British Columbia (“ICBC”) and the Government of the province of British Columbia (the “Government”) for making payments to the Medical Service Plan contrary to law.
 These payments have cost ratepayers hundreds of millions of dollars and driven up insurance costs unnecessarily and unlawfully.
-In addition, those payments have caused accident victims to receive fewer benefits then they would have received had ICBC acted lawfully.
+In addition, those payments have caused accident victims to receive fewer benefits than they would have received had ICBC acted lawfully.

 The claim seeks recovery for BC’s motorists and accident victims of the hundreds of millions of dollars in payments ICBC has unlawfully made to the Government of British Columbia since 1973.